geveh/LakeVolumes/README.md

 ## Overview

-**This repository contains XXX scripts to estimate the local, regional, and global volume of glacial lakes from a given lake area.
+**This repository contains eight scripts to estimate the local, regional, and global volume of glacial lakes from a given lake area.
 In addition, we provide protocols to assess the resource potential of glacial lakes, including their distance to, and elevation above, the coast; their potential lifetimes associated with sedimentation; the number of people living above and below catchments hosting glacial lakes.**

 - [01_Lake_types.R](#01_lake_typesr)
 - [02_VA_model.R](#02_va_modelr)